RaymondKoopmanschap/BEP-Multiple-face-detection-and-tracking-under-occlusion/README.md

 <img src="Detection_and_Tracking_scheme.png" style="width:304px;height:228px;">

 In the end a world model is obtained with the x,y,z coordinates and respective covariance matrix of detected faces together with an ID number per face in one world model.
+Visualized in RVIZ

 <img src="showing_second_face_model.png" style="width:304px;height:228px;">